Current Work:

-I use satellite remote sensing paired with environmental monitoring and field data to identify physical trends, change points, and tipping points.
+I use satellite remote sensing and aerial imagery, paired with environmental monitoring and field data, to identify physical trends, change points, and tipping points.

 Past work: